pinwheelovefaye/academic-kickstart/content/zh/publication/preprint3/index.md

 ---

 This preprint is under review.
 This is the 2nd version.
-The first version can be found on [arXiv](https://arxiv.org/abs/2007.00437).
+The 1st version can be found on [arXiv](https://arxiv.org/abs/2007.00437).